EvansUniverse/daisy-projects/_evan/Harmonist/README.md

 ## TODO
 ### Priority 1: Do asap
 * gut out old jellybeans code
+* design a new MenuItem that acts as a momentary push button (when hovered over, press encoder to "press" the button)
+    * Create a child of this for toggle switch

 ### Priority 2: Needed for initial release
 * rename to something garden related